McFarland-SABR Baseball Research Award

 This award was previously named the Macmillan-SABR Baseball Research Award (1987-2000).
 It is presented each year at the SABR Convention to three individuals, groups or groups of individuals whose research projects have greatly expanded our knowledge of baseball.
 In 1995, the focus of the award was changed to articles about baseball history and biography.
-A $200 cash award accompanies the honor.

-2015 award nominations
+2021 award nominations